 Depression is common and can be disabling.
-The right treatment can make a difference.

-The Depression Clinical Research Program (DCRP) is a research clinic run within Nova Scotia Health.
-All of the studies offered through the DCRP have been approved by the Nova Scotia Health Research Ethics Board.
+The Depression Clinical Research Program (DCRP) is a research clinic operated by Nova Scotia Health.

 Select one of our studies to find out more, or sort by project type using the menu options above.